 For synchronous fireflies, the peak mating season usually begins in late May and ends in early June, although the two-week season varies slightly year to year.
 According to Great Smoky Mountains National Park officials, since 1993, the peak date has ranged from the third week of May to the third week in June.
 During mating season, male fireflies flash their lights four to eight times at the same time for 10 seconds.
 In the next 8-10 seconds, female fireflies can respond by lighting up.

-Be sure to make an online reservation for tickets, starting in April, at recreation.gov as this firefly-watching event is popular.
+This firefly-watching event is extremely popular.
+Enter the lottery for shuttle tickets starting in April, at www.recreation.gov/camping/gateways/2739.
 Your ticket includes parking at the Sugarlands Visitor Center and a seat aboard a shuttle to Elkmont.
 At Elkmont, there are rangers to answer questions and a number of paved areas and trails you can take to watch the fireflies light up the night.

 Fireflies require total darkness to mate and humans who use flashlights, as well as produce any any other form of light pollution, have led to decrease of fireflies across the world.
 The NPS enforce strict lighting regulations in the park which prohibit use of lights which may disturb and drive out the fireflies from the park.
 These regulations include:

 - Cover your flashlight with red or blue cellophane.

 - Use your flashlight only when walking to your viewing spot.